 Medical Editor: John P. Cunha, DO, FACOEP

-Vimpat (lacosamide) is used together with other medications to treat partial-onset seizures in people with epilepsy who are at least 17 years old.
-It is an antiepileptic drug.
-Common side effects include dizziness, drowsiness, blurred/double vision, nausea, vomiting, tiredness, loss of balance, difficulty walking, shakiness (tremor), or memory problems.
-These side effects are more common when you first start taking the drug and usually lessen as your body adjusts to the medication.
-You may have suicidal thoughts while taking this medication.
+These side effects of Vimpat are more common when you first start taking the drug and usually lessen as your body adjusts to the medication.
+You may have suicidal thoughts while taking Vimpat.
 Tell your doctor if this occurs.
+Seek immediate medical attention if you have rare but serious side effects of Vimpat including:

 Our Vimpat (lacosamide) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.